cisco/mindmeld/source/userguide/role_classifier.rst

   Is a dictionary containing the settings for :sk_guide:`hyperparameter selection <grid_search>`.
 This is used as an alternative to the ``'params'`` dictionary above if the ideal hyperparameters for the model are not already known and need to be estimated.

-  Workbench needs two pieces of information from the developer to do parameter estimation:
+  MindMeld needs two pieces of information from the developer to do parameter estimation:

   #.
 The parameter space to search, captured by the value for the ``'grid'`` key
   #.
 The strategy for splitting the labeled data into training and validation sets, specified by the ``'type'`` key